What is Zbrush?

-There are many resources available online for learning Zbrush, starting with the master classes offered via Zbrush Central, or those from online learning websites like the Gnomon Workshop, Pluralsight, Lynda.com etc. to get you up and running.
-The Gnomon Workshop is a dedicated website for animation, games and visual effects tutorials for professionals of all levels in these industries.
-You can also just search for videos on YouTube if you need help with a particular tool, or want to see a demo of what it would do.
+There are many resources available online for learning Zbrush, starting with the master classes offered via Zbrush Central or those from online learning websites like the Gnomon Workshop, Pluralsight, Lynda.com, etc., to get you up and running.
+The Gnomon Workshop is a dedicated website for animation, games, and visual effects tutorials for professionals of all levels in these industries.
+You can also just search for videos on YouTube if you need help with a particular tool or want to see a demo of what it would do.
 However, to fully grasp the underlying idea of using Zbrush, it is best to have a foundation in fine arts.

 If you have any familiarity with this software, you would have seen its price rise over the years as Pixologic added more and more tools.
-If you are new, the single user commercial license costs $895, and volume license is at $895 per seat.
-You can also get a floating license, for which you need to raise a query on the floating license page on the Pixologic’s website.
+If you are new, the single-user commercial license costs $895, and the volume license is at $895 per seat.
+You can also get a floating license, for which you need to raise a query on the floating license page on Pixologic’s website.

 Is Zbrush For Free?

-However, if you want to know Is Zbrush for free or either you have a question like “Is Zbrush free for a trial version?” for example if you have a need for a small project, but do not want to commit to buying the software’s regular commercial version without knowing if it would be a good fit for you, you can avail a 30-day trial of the software, available on the Zbrush 2018 page of the Pixologic website.
+However, if you want to know Is Zbrush for free or either you have a question like “Is Zbrush free for a trial version?” for example, if you have a need for a small project but do not want to commit to buying the software’s regular commercial version without knowing if it would be a good fit for you, you can avail a 30-day trial of the software, available on the Zbrush 2018 page of the Pixologic website.